cuMF/cumf_als/README.md

-# CuMF: CUDA-Acclerated ALS on mulitple GPUs.
+# CuMF: CUDA-Accelerated ALS on multiple GPUs.

 ## What is matrix factorization?